AIinMinutes/Data-and-AI-Concepts/README.md

 This repository contains a curated collection of data science/analysis and AI concepts and [IQs](IQs.md), shared on my Threads page [@AIinMinutes](https://www.threads.net/@AIinMinutes).
 Topics range from foundational mathematics to cutting-edge generative AI concepts, aiming to support learners and professionals preparing for various data science roles. 📚

+The book based on this repo is currently under development.
+Check it out here: [AI in Minutes](https://aiinminutes.github.io/content/intro.html).

 ## Generative AI 🤖

 | Concept # | Concept Name | Notebook |